rtreactive/rtactor-rs/README.md

 unit tests.
 The time is simulated, so that the unit test does not depend on the execution speed and use cases with very long durations can be tested.

+### Async Integration

+While `rtactor` is designed for real-time constraints where traditional async runtimes are impractical, the framework provides async integration features for bridging with async ecosystems.

+The `async-actor` feature allows reactive actors to seamlessly interact with async code through async message sending and receiving interfaces.
+This enables hybrid architectures where time-critical components use `rtactor`'s deterministic dispatching while non-critical components leverage the broader async ecosystem.
+The async interfaces maintain the same request-response and notification patterns as the synchronous API, but return futures that can be awaited in async contexts.
+This is particularly useful for integrating with async I/O operations, web servers, or other async libraries while preserving the real-time guarantees for critical processing paths.

+The `async-tokio` and `async-smol` features provide timeout implementations for those runtimes, for specific calls that accept a timeout.
+If none of those features are enabled, timeouts are ignored and calls wait indefinitely.
+This behavior is explained in detail in the relevant functions documentation.

 ## A minimal example of a reactive actor <a name="h2_minimal_example"></a>

 Let's start with a very simple example that does almost nothing.
 A `Client` struct and